-(iii) to determine whether a consumer continues to meet the terms of an account.
+3.1.
+Notwithstanding anything to the contrary in this agreement, the parties specifically agree not to use information from the Services (including the ethiXbase Data) in whole or in part for any “permissible purpose” specified in 15 U.S.C. § 1681b, including, without limitation, (i) to establish a consumer’s eligibility for credit, insurance, employment, government benefits or licenses, or any other transaction initiated by the consumer; (ii) to collect an account; or (iii) to determine whether a consumer continues to meet the terms of an account.
 Notwithstanding the immediately foregoing, Customer may use information from the Services in connection with an investigation of its employees as described in 15 U.S.C. § 1681a(x).
-A permitted employee investigation is an investigation of suspected misconduct relating to employment, or of compliance with Federal, State, or local laws and regulations, the rules of a self-regulatory organisation, or any pre-existing written policies of the employer.
+A permitted employee investigation is an investigation of suspected misconduct relating to employment, or of compliance with Federal, State, or local laws and regulations, the rules of a self-regulatory organization, or any pre-existing written policies of the employer.

-3.2 Further to clause 3.1, the Customer shall ensure that:
+3.2.
+Further to clause 3.1, the Customer shall ensure that:

-3.2.1 the ethiXbase Data is not used for the purpose of investigating a consumer’s credit worthiness, credit standing, or credit capacity; and
+3.2.1. the ethiXbase Data is not used for the purpose of investigating a consumer’s credit worthiness, credit standing, or credit capacity; and

-3.2.2 the ethiXbase Data is not provided to any person except: (a) to the employer or an agent of the employer, (b) to any Federal or State officer, agency, or department, or any officer, agency, or department of a unit of general local government, (c) to any self-regulatory organisation with regulatory authority over the activities of the employer or employee, (d) as otherwise required by law; or (e) to government agencies under 15 U.S.C. § 1681f.
+3.2.2. the ethiXbase Data is not provided to any person except: (a) to the employer or an agent of the employer, (b) to any Federal or State officer, agency, or department, or any officer, agency, or department of a unit of general local government, (c) to any self-regulatory organization with regulatory authority over the activities of the employer or employee, (d) as otherwise required by law; or (e) to government agencies under 15 U.S.C. § 1681f.

-3.3 The Customer shall cause each Affiliate to whom the Services have been provided pursuant to this Agreement to comply with Clause 3.2.
+3.3.
+The Customer shall cause each Affiliate to whom the Services have been provided pursuant to this Agreement to comply with Clause 3.2.

-3.4 Nothing in this clause 3 shall be construed as limiting the Customer’s rights as part of the Permitted Purpose from using, transmitting, receiving or sharing the ethiXbase Data for the purposes of identifying and reporting activities that may involve bribery, corruption, terrorist acts or money laundering activities.
+3.4.
+Nothing in this clause 3 shall be construed as limiting the Customer’s rights as part of the Permitted Purpose from using, transmitting, receiving or sharing the ethiXbase Data for the purposes of identifying and reporting activities that may involve bribery, corruption, terrorist acts or money laundering activities.

-4.1 ethiXbase shall, during the Term, provide the Services and make available the Documentation to the Customer on and subject to the terms of this agreement.
+4.1. ethiXbase shall, during the Term, provide the Services and make available the Documentation to the Customer on and subject to the terms of this agreement.

-4.3 The Customer acknowledges that ethiXbase shall be entitled to modify the features and functionality of the Services…
+4.3.
+The Customer acknowledges that ethiXbase shall be entitled to modify the features and functionality of the Services.

 5. Customer data